krokicki/repocheck/README.md

 export OPENAI_API_KEY=...
 ```

-Next make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/).

-Create a virtualenv and install the dependencies:
+Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/), then create a virtual environment and install the dependencies:

 ```bash
 uv venv --python 3.11